mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/index.md

 render: mustache
 ---

-DC/OS {{ model.techName }} is an automated service that makes it easy to deploy and manage {{ model.techName }} on [DC/OS](https://mesosphere.com/product/). {{ model.techName }} is a distributed NoSQL database offering high availability, fault tolerance and scalability across data centers.
+DC/OS {{ model.techName }} is an automated service that makes it easy to deploy and manage {{ model.techName }} on [DC/OS](https://mesosphere.com/product/). {{ model.techName }} is a distributed NoSQL database offering high availability, fault tolerance, and scalability across data centers.

 For more information on {{ model.techName }}, see the {{ model.techName }} [documentation](http://cassandra.apache.org/doc/latest/).